Markus163/My-places/README.md

-# My places
+## My places
-<hr>---

-### This project is a collection of different places that you have visited or want to visit (restaurants, cafes, bars, parks, attractions, etc.).
+This project is a collection of different places that you have visited or want to visit (restaurants, cafes, bars, parks, attractions, etc.).

 You can create a new place card: image, name, location, type, rating.